isabelc/Max-Quantity-For-WC-Shops/readme.txt

 To set the number, go to your WordPress dashboard.
 Go to WooCommerce -> Settings -> Products tab.
 Click "Inventory".
 Scroll down to "Maximum Quantity Limit Per Product".
 Set your desired limit there.

-**Known Issues**

-This plugin currently does not support "products with Variations".

 **Other Notes**